CI-Dominik/pp1-geocaching/README.md

 ## **TECHNOLOGIES**

 ### HTML
-* HTML (HyperText Markup Language) is used to create the structure of the homepage.
+* HTML (HyperText Markup Language) was used to create the structure of the homepage.

 ### CSS
-* All styled are applied by using and linking a CSS (Cascading Style Sheet) file.
+* All styled were applied by using and linking a CSS (Cascading Style Sheet) file.

 ### JavaScript
-* JavaScript is used to create the navigation menu and the adventure dropdown buttons.
+* JavaScript was used to create the navigation menu and the adventure dropdown buttons.

 ### Visual Studio Code
-* Visual Studio Code is used to clone the GitHub repository, edit the homepage's code and commit / push the results to GitHub.
+* Visual Studio Code was used to clone the GitHub repository, edit the homepage's code and commit / push the results to GitHub.

 ### GitHub
-* GitHub is used to store the homepage's files.
+* GitHub was used to store the homepage's files.
 Everything was deployed using GitHub Pages.

 ### Adobe Photoshop
-* Adobe Photoshop is used to create content images and wireframes.
+* Adobe Photoshop was used to create content images and wireframes.

 ### Fontawesome
-* Fontawesome is linked in the homepage's code to include icon files.
+* Fontawesome was linked in the homepage's code to include icon files.

 ### Favicon generator
-* [Favicon Generator](https://realfavicongenerator.net/) is used to implement the page's favicon images.
+* [Favicon Generator](https://realfavicongenerator.net/) was used to implement the page's favicon images.

 ---